Renovating an Old Garden Shed Into a Food-Storage Area

-Turning a Vision into Reality
+Turning My Vision Into Reality

-After my friend drew up scaled drawings from my rough sketches I spent the rest of the summer (as a low priority) researching kitchen units and other items, such as the double depth wine rack that I visualised, and sourcing materials.
+After my friend drew upscaled drawings from my rough sketches I spent the rest of the summer (as a low priority) researching kitchen units and other items, such as the double depth wine rack that I visualised, and sourcing materials.

-For quality and durability I specifically wanted the kitchen unit carcases constructed with the thicker 18mm ContiBoard (veneered chipboard) panelling rather than the usual 15mm sold in many DIY stores; albeit as its only for use in a garden shed and not a proper kitchen I wasn’t too fused about what the doors would look like, as long as they were functional.
+For quality and durability I specifically wanted the kitchen unit carcases constructed with the thicker 18mm ContiBoard (veneered chipboard) panelling rather than the usual 15mm sold in many DIY stores; albeit as its only for use in a garden shed and not a proper kitchen I wasn’t too fussed about what the doors would look like, as long as they were functional.

 As regards the double depth wine rack, I make my own wines, usually from surplus fruits picked from our garden in the autumn; although my favourite homemade wine is tea wine fortified with a little vodka to make it a dessert rather than table wine.
 While searching for something else, I’d previously seen a sturdy wooden and metal double depth wine rack on Amazon, so my research and sourcing the wine rack would focus on finding one within a narrowly specified size range to neatly fit the available space.
-My specific interest in a double depth wine rack being the obvious one of the space saving advantages e.g. doubling the storage capacity for full and empty wine bottles in a given space; an important consideration for my project as I make my own wines.
+My specific interest in a double depth wine rack being the obvious one of the space-saving advantages (e.g. doubling the storage capacity for full and empty wine bottles in a given space), an important consideration for my project as I make my own wines.

 Having done all the research and sourcing, the next phase was to actually place the order for the kitchen units and anything else I needed for the project e.g. the wine rack.
 As it would require working in an unheated shed, and a certain amount of working outside during the renovations I decided that early spring would be an ideal starting time e.g. late March, when in southern England the weather starts to get a little warmer, albeit with the British weather you can never guarantee it will be dry.
-So as we wouldn’t need anything until early March we decided to wait and buy the kitchen units in the January Sale; and by doing so we got a big enough discount on the kitchen units to cover the cost of the worktops.
+So as we wouldn’t need anything until early March, we decided to wait and buy the kitchen units in the January Sale; by doing so, we got a big enough discount on the kitchen units to cover the cost of the worktops.

 As everything was delivered by early March on time, we were ready to start on the Renovations on the revamped food store at the end of the month, as planned in my project plan.